 An ongoing effort at the District to better characterize the hydrogeologic conditions across the Central and West Coast Basins is called the "Hydrogeologic Conceptual Model".
 This long-term project being performed in cooperation with the USGS involves compiling and interpreting the extensive amounts of data generated during drilling and logging of the WRD/USGS monitoring wells and collected from historical information for production wells and oil wells within the District.
-In 2013, WRD obtained extensive seismic reflection data which is being analyzed along with other seismic reflection data obtained by the USGS to help fill in gaps in the geologic structure.
 The ultimate goal of this project is to develop a new geologic framework model based on sequence stratigraphy as a basis for the new conceptual model, and incorporate the information into WRD's database, GIS, and models to generate aquifer surfaces and cross-sections for comparison with historical interpretations of basin hydrogeology.
 The final geologic framework conceptual model will significantly improve the understanding of the aquifer depths, extents and thicknesses throughout the District and will assist staff, pumpers and stakeholders with planning for groundwater resource projects such as new well drilling, storage opportunities or modeling.
 The data will also be made available on WRD's website to be used as a reference source for hydrogeologic interpretations and to fill project-related data requests.

 The geologic framework conceptual model is being incorporated into a new USGS numerical flow model.
 The updates to the numerical model are being performed based on the new information gleaned from the additional aquifer-specific WRD monitoring wells and the extensive groundwater monitoring that the District has performed since then to identify trends in groundwater levels.
 The new model will also include refining the original model's resolution to 1/8-mile square cells versus the previous model's 1/2 - mile cells, and creating at least 12 vertical layers to simulate groundwater flow in the various aquifers versus the previous model's 4 layers.
 The model has also been converted to the newest version of Modflow known as Unstructured Grids (USG), which allows better simulation of groundwater flow in the complex geology of the Central and West Coast Basins.
-The seismic reflection data licensed by WRD in 2013 will also be incorporated into the model.
 Time frames for model calculation will improve from annual measurements to quarterly.
 All of these upgrades will lead to a much improved groundwater modeling simulator for the District's future management efforts.
 This model is a significant analytical tool utilized by WRD to determine basin benefits and impacts of changes proposed in the management of the Central Basin and West Coast Basin.
-It is anticipated that this model will be completed and published in mid to late 2017.
+It is anticipated that this model will be completed and published in mid to late 2019, with a subsequent conversion to the Modflow 6 platform.